Using EQ to add Punch and Clarity on a TR 909 Kick Drum

 With dynamic equalisation the slopes/gradients are critical in achieving a good smooth transition from attack to release for the 909 kick drum.

-In the video I use a drum beat and the famous TR 909 kick drum sample and show you how to marry the two to achieve a huge, snappy and punchy sound.
+In the Using EQ to add Punch and Clarity to a TR 909 Kick Drum video, I use a drum beat and the famous TR 909 kick drum sample and show you how to marry the two to achieve a huge, snappy and punchy sound.
 I explain the workings of a dynamic equaliser and how best to use it to remove redundant frequencies.
 Once we have performed the corrective processes we can colour the sound and this is where the dynamic eq really shines.
 I show you how to find specific target frequencies and what techniques to use to highlight them.